ErpNetDocs/dev/domain-api/authentication.md

 * **External Users**
   These are users that can be authenticated by Identity Server but can not obtain a valid access_token for Domain API or Table API.
 They are usually customers of the company-owner of the ERP.net instance.
 When an external user logs in, using the Identity Server login page, only an id_token is issued by the identity server.
 This id_token prooves that the user is properly authenticated.
 For example the users of a web store are external users.

-> [!NOTE]
-> It is possible a client application to act as interactive application and service application in the same.
-That means the application can use two different access tokens to communicate with Domain API or only use the client_credentials token.
-In order to achieve this the application must append the _-service_ suffix to the client_id parameter of the Identity Server token endpoint where the application uses the client_credentials grant type to obtain an access_token.
-For example a web store site can use a system user to load the products and to relate the logged in external user to a customer entry in the database.

 ## Endpoints

 ### ERP.net Discovery Endpoint